epsrc-abcd/abcd-website/event/README.md

 What we want to accomplish
 ======

-What is the point of the exercise?
-Let's be clear about this from the outset.
-For example:

-* What's easy (or hard) with particular languages/approaches?
 * What is the state of the art in static (and dynamic) protocol-checking?
 * What are the main obstacles to rolling out session types to real world languages?
 * Do session types suggest new kinds of language?